mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

-The second rule does the work of annotating the plist with the string representation of `A` at the key type-rep. Shen values get mangled slightly in the type checker, but the mangling can be overcome using the `eval` function.
+The second rule does the work of annotating the plist with the string representation of `A` at the key type-rep. Shen values get mangled slightly in the type checker, but the mangling can be undone using the `eval` function.

 The third and final rule checks that `X` is of type `A` before firing